 TL; DR: Cayan began with a desire to help small businesses process credit card payments without being overcharged.
 Nearly two decades of growth later, the company is on the cutting edge of the payment processing industry.
-With new features like Automatic Account Updating for recurring payments, customer transaction tracker Unified Commerce, and a line of Point of Sale products that update from the Cloud, Cayan is helping hosts make the most of eCommerce by putting big business payment tools and features in the hands of anyone with a website.
+With new features like Automatic Account Updating for recurring payments, customer transaction tracker Unified Commerce, and a line of POS products that update from the Cloud, Cayan is helping hosts make the most of eCommerce by putting big business payment tools and features in the hands of anyone with a website.
 The company’s success is a direct result of always looking out for the little guy.

 About a year ago, I decided to buy a pair of new running shoes.
 After reading all of the reviews, checking out all of the styles, and comparing all of the prices, I added a pair of shoes to my online shopping cart and clicked “Order.”
 Within seconds, I had a confirmation that my payment was received and I was told that my shoes were on the way.

 The first pair of shoes I received were the wrong size.
 The second pair were the right size, but the wrong color.
 The third pair were the right size and color, but the wrong style.
 After boxing up and returning the shoes three times, the next pair I received were the ones I had ordered weeks before.
 By then, the transaction was already memorable for all of the things that had gone wrong.

 However, through all of my frustration, the most complicated and crucial aspect of the process had gone flawlessly — and completely unnoticed.
 That was my credit card transaction.

 Whether online, at a gas station, or at the grocery store, payment processing is often taken for granted.
 Cayan, an award-winning payment processing company, wants to keep it that way.